Hirwabrian/Mobile_dev_development/widget_presentation/README.md

 ## How to Run

-1. Steps:
-   git clone the repository
+1. git clone the repository
-   cd constrainedbox-demo
+2. cd constrainedbox-demo
-   Run the Flutter app on emulator,phone or browser
+3 .Run the Flutter app on emulator,phone or browser